 Aperture and Dust spots in your images

-Apart from the optical effect of diffraction already mentioned, using small apertures from f/13 to f/22 will make more noticeable the dust spots in your camera sensor.
-Following this, there is an effect of aperture on capturing the dirt of the sensor.
+Apart from the optical effect of diffraction already mentioned, using small apertures from f/13 to f/22 will make the dust spots in your camera sensor more noticeable.
+Because of this, an effect of aperture is capturing the dirt on the sensor.

 Aperture photography examples

-To better understand what is aperture in photography and how aperture in photography works, you can check the examples below where there are images taken using different aperture values.
+To better understand what is aperture in photography and how aperture in photography works, you can check out the examples below, which are images taken using different aperture values.